-(Shouting) I want it.
+(Shouting.)
+I want it.
 I need it!
-(To J.W., cordially) J.W.?
+(To J.W., cordially.)
+J.W.?
 You and Roy ever meet my Mom?
 Mom, this is J.W., skilled mechanic, killer, farmer, husband, jack-of-all-trades, murderer, and this is his brother.
-(Slapping him on the back) Roy, ditto, except for skill.
+(Slapping him on the back.)
+Roy, ditto, except for skill.
 He can't even shoot.
 J.W. here's the marksman.
-"Shoot the head off a turtle at fifty yards," Right?
-Right! (shaking his finger at CAROLYN who has stopped curtseying) Practice.
+"Shoot the head off a turtle at fifty yards."
+Right?
+Right!
+(Shaking his finger at Carolyn who has stopped curtsying.)
+Practice.
 Practice makes perfect.

-[She continues, frequently stumbling, but is forced by EMMETT'S attention to keep it up, until, puppet-like, she establishes a rhythm.
-EUSTACE soothes her.
+[She continues, frequently stumbling, but is forced by "Emmett's" attention to keep it up, until, puppet-like, she establishes a rhythm.
+He is discomfitted (crying.)
+Eustace soothes her.
+George approaches "Emmett."